 My first job in the big city

-Ever spend time in a totally dark room with bubbling 101 degree tubs of semi toxic chemicals?
-The careers and large format sheet film of real photographers in your hands?
-Workin a Refrema Dip n Dunk processor I processed all the 35mm, 2.25, 4×5 and 8×10 Transparency film for Gamma Photo.
-I worked very hard to clean my gummed up chemical tanks and lines and to nail the hourly densitometer checks.
-Pushing sheet film was kinda fun, flagging racks for push and pull processing and then seeing the results.
+Ever spend time in a totally dark room with bubbling 101 degree tubs of semi toxic chemicals, pushing large format Kodachrome and Ektachrome sheet film for Chicago’s professional photographers.
+Still kinda cool.
+Working a Refrema Dip n Dunk processor I processed all the 35mm, 2.25, 4×5 and 8×10 Transparency film for Gamma Photo Lab.
+I worked hard to clean my gummed up chemical tanks and lines and to nail the hourly densitometer checks ensuring the temperature and chemical mix were correct.
+I’d want no less for my film!
+Pushing sheet film was kinda fun, photographers would run one roll of film from a batch and review it, then send another with plus/minus development if needed, then send small batches or all.
+Per testing I’d place “flags” (metal tabs that would trigger sensors) on the film racks for push and pull processing and then get to see the results.
+Example – guy goes to Africa for a magazine and comes back with 60 rolls of film – he wants to do some tests before committing to developing all, for which they often would break up into smaller batches in case something happened during development (not on my watch!).
 I may have also processed a few rolls of my own film.
 When not pushing film I was mixing all the color processing chemistry for entire place – C41 color negative, E6 color transparency and all color printing.

 Yes that was me with my BFA degree wearing a full length rubber apron, industrial toxic protection gloves and a plastic shield face mask & air filter rig.
 I poured concentrated cubes of Kodak film and paper processing chemicals into a 100 gallon fiberglass mixing tub, added water and blended with a large mixing motor.
 I then piped the freshly mixed brews to their respective 100 gallon containers where they dripped down in measured flow to the machines, tanks and processors below – down below where all the other BFA and MFA’s slaved away in the dark.
 I especially liked mixing the color fixer as it would bubble like soda pop, a fine brown mist rising out of the tub link a giant root beer except, with fixer.
 Yow.
 I gotta get another job!